shanghaitech-igem/wiki-2024/README.md

   - For managing dependencies
   - For local running web server
   - LTS version is recommended
+  - Using Prebuilt Installer is recommended for Windows
+  - Using `nvm` is recommended for Linux and MacOS

 - [Git](https://git-scm.com/downloads)
   - For cloning the repository
   - For version control

 ### Running the Project

 1. Clone the repository